Skip to contents

 ex6 <- time_bins(scale = scale, size = 20, plot = TRUE)

-#> Target equal length time bins was set to 17.67 Myr.
+#> Target duration of equal length time bins was set to 20 Myr.

-#> Generated time bins have a mean length of 17.67 Myr and a standard deviation of 2.52 Myr.
+#> 3 time bins were generated with a mean length of 17.67 Myr and a standard deviation of 2.52 Myr.

-#> Target equal length time bins was set to 9.43 Myr.
+#> Number of equal length time bins was set to 7.

-#> Generated time bins have a mean length of 9.43 Myr and a standard deviation of 1.19 Myr.
+#> 7 time bins were generated with a mean length of 9.43 Myr and a standard deviation of 1.19 Myr.